Easy Homemade Pizza Sauce Recipe (5- Minutes)

 Then, use it in your favorite pizza recipes.
 The flavor and essence of a pizza lies in the pizza sauce.
 So be sure to spread a nice, thick even layer on top of your pizza dough.

-Pizza Dough Recipes:
+Pizza Recipes:

 This Easy Homemade Pizza Dough Recipe is our go-to.
 It requires no rising, and makes a delicious pizza in under 30 minutes!
 Or try this whole wheat pizza dough.
 And check out our extensive post on how to make pizza!